edushak/test-spec/README.md

 **TODO**

+* Add HTML report
 * Upgrade to the newest Cucumber 6.10.4
-  * Add HTML report
+* Upgrade to Selenium 4
 * Open HTML report automatically from within the framework
+* download drivers on a fly into bin/

 Test-spec is a collection of general purpose Cucumber steps (implemented in Groovy).